This 80’s family favourite deserves a rebirth! (revised December 2018)

 The dish is baked for an hour before topping with the cheese, but watch it, as a little foil over the top may be necessary to avoid extra browning.

 I recall that cheddar cheese was the cheese of choice for the topping in the original recipe.
 Back in the ’70s and 80’s we had very little knowledge of cheeses or varieties available.
 Now, the sky is the limit.
-I am a Monterey Jack fan for this kind of dish.
-Hot peppers add a little kick, but it has to be only a little kick, as I am old, and can’t handle the heat like I used to.
+I am a Monterey Jack fan to use for this kind of dish.
+Hot peppers in the cheese add a little kick, but it has to be only a little kick, as I am older, and can’t handle the heat like I used to.
 Maybe that’s why I stopped making this lasagna.
 Ha!
 Ha!
 Ha!
 Ha!
 Ha!

 Look at that baby.
 Oooooh!
 It would be baking in the oven when he would ring the buzzer to come up to the condo.
-The aroma would great him and between that and my heavily perfumed and fully made up presence, I am sure which appealed to him more.
+The aroma would greet him and between that and my heavily perfumed and fully made-up presence, I am sure which appealed to him more.
 Don’t ever tell me that a woman cannot appeal to the heart of a man through his stomach.
 It is absolutely the truth and I still swear by it.
-I get just as much pleasure working at each and every appeal as he does addressing each.
+I get just as much pleasure working at both as he does.

 Seafood Lasagna: Presenting and Enjoying